On This Page:

 - Members per group will form groups based on the number of members you want in a group

-- Use student names can be used if you are creating groups of one (for more, see Create One-Person Groups Named for Individual Students)
+- Use student names can be used if you are creating groups of one (for more, see Create One-Person Groups Named for Individual Students in Moodle).

-- For Group/member count (required), enter the number of members you would like in each group (If creating a group based on Student names, enter 1).
+- For Group/member count (required), enter the number of members you would like in each group (If creating a group based on Course member names, enter 1).

 - Under the Group members settings, from the Select members with role drop-down menu, choose whether to include only students or course members with other roles.

 - From the Allocate members drop-down menu, select how you want group members to be assigned to groups.
 The default setting is Randomly.
-You can also sort alphabetically by First name, Last name, or Student ID#.
+You can also sort alphabetically by First name, Last name, or ID number.

 - (Optional) To create new groups within a Grouping (a group of groups, useful for assigning the same activity to multiple groups), under the Grouping settings, use the Grouping of auto-created groups drop-down menu.
 To create your groups within an existing grouping, select the name of that grouping, otherwise, select New grouping.
 For more information about Groupings, refer to Create Groupings in Moodle.

-- Click Preview to see a preview of the groups.
+- Click Preview to see a preview of the groups at the bottom of the page.
 If you are satisfied, click Submit.

 Import groups allows you to create multiple groups at once by uploading a spreadsheet containing the names of the groups.
 While this can create multiple groups at once, all groups will be empty and you will need to manually add users.
 Alternatives: